bob134552/Battlestations/README.md

 1. As a new visitor, I want to be able to navigate the site with ease.
 2. As a new visitor, I want to be able to use the site before registering, and still be able to use most features, so that I make an informed decision on whether to sign up.
-3. As a new visitor, I want to be able to sign up easily and get started browsing.
+3. As a new visitor, I want to be able to sign up easily.

 #### Returning User

-1. As a returning user, I want to be able to favourite comics to know which ones I am interested in.
+1. As a returning user, I want to be able to quickly purchase any product I may need.
-2. As a returning user, I want to provide my own entries to the collection.
+2. As a returning user, I want to be able to build my own desktop.
 3. As a returning user, I want to be able to edit my details should they change.
 4. As a returning user, I want an easy to fill-in contact form, so I can contact the owner of the site for new ideas or to help moderate the site.